About the Curriculum

 Each project includes NGSS standards alignment, key concepts and skills that are addressed in the project, a brief overview of the project, a list of materials, clear procedural steps, and additional resources such as links or books.
 Most also include copy-ready teacher and student pages.

 Activity extensions followed each project.
 These activities are rooted in life science but may also incorporate other subject areas such as art, math, literacy, or social studies.
 Activities can be done in conjunction with projects, or as stand-alone lessons.

 Background information on monarchs, their host plants and predators, and responsible conservation can be found at the beginning of this curriculum.
 The background information is intended to provide a sturdy foundation in monarch knowledge for teachers and educators.

 A glossary and appendices with tips for teaching outside, a collection of blacklines (drawings and diagrams that can be copied for students), and a list of monarch community science programs are included at the end.

 How to Purchase

 The Monarchs and More curriculum is available for purchase in digital and hard copies on the Monarch Joint Venture store.
+The Spanish translation of the 3rd-5th grade version can be purchased as a digital download here (printed copies available soon).
 Proceeds from are used to support MJV's mission and vision for monarch conservation.